clockify/addon-java-sdk/readme.md

 ```

-## SDK Structure
+## Addon SDK
-The project is structured into two parts, the shared codebase and the product-specific codebase:
+The SDK is structured into two parts, the shared codebase and the product-specific codebase:
 - shared
 - clockify, pumble, plaky

 The product-specific layers will allow for more granular configuration and validation as well as provide specific helper classes.

-## Features
+### Features
 - Predefined POJO models
 - Product specific validation & helpers
 - Centralized definition and handling of all the components of the addon
 - Easy to get started by either relying on the embedded webserver or serving the provided servlet class through a web framework
 - Middleware support

-## Getting started
+### Getting started
 First, define an addon descriptor:
 ```java
 AddonDescriptor descriptor = new AddonDescriptor("key", "name", "description", "baseUrl");